bitfactory-software/anyxx/docs/blog_/on_the_dark_side_of_type_erasure.md

 ```
 [see it on compiler explorer]: https://en.wikipedia.org/wiki/Expression_problem

-Some objects are constructed.
+Some objects are constructed in "main".

-Their addresses are add to a vector, witch elememnts are of type pro::proxy<drawable>.
+Their addresses are add to a vector with elememnts of type pro::proxy<drawable>.

 This is the "type eraser".